veracruz-project/veracruz-examples/i-poc/README.md

    * <strong>function</strong>: identifies the registered function to instantiate
    * <strong>instanceid</strong>: unique name for this instance
    * <strong>identities</strong>: list of certificates and permissions allowed for each identity
-   * <strong>certificates</strong>: x509 certificate in PEM format (currently veracruz-client only supports RSA certificates)
+   * <strong>certificate</strong>: x509 certificate in PEM format (currently veracruz-client only supports RSA certificates).
+Each identity should have a different certificate.
+Multiple identities using the same certificate will cause problems since only one identity file rights will be used to verify if the access is allowed.
    * <strong>file_rights</strong>: List of filenames and permissions associated with that file for this identity
    * <strong>file_name</strong>: file that permissions apply (this file should exist on the registered function):
    * <strong>rights</strong>: Permissions that will be granted for that identity and file_name.
 Interpreted as a binary number according to the table below